Understanding and accessing your academic results

 Make sure you understand the grading system and what your results mean.
 Refer to our FAQs below for more information.

 Academic progression means maintaining a satisfactory level of academic achievement throughout your studies and completing your course.
 Your academic progression will determine your academic standing.
-To find out more about your academic standing and where you can get advice, please refer to the academic progression page.
+Fine out more about your academic standing and where you can get advice.

 The University's Academic Progression Policy and Procedure requires you to pass at least 51% of your attempted load in a study period.
 If you do not meet these requirements on a continuing basis (meaning you have been cautioned, have had conditional enrolment and still not passed 51% of your units), you may be at risk of suspension/exclusion.